On this page you'll find links to resources to help you select appropriate technology to achieve different tasks.

 The information on this webpage provides useful advice on how to select the right device depending on what you want to do online: Connecting Scotland - How to Choose a Device

 You are likely to have access to an email system which you can use to complete communication tasks.
-This online guide will help you get started and learn how to use email: GCF Global - Introduction to Email
+These short online modules will help you get started and learn how to use email: Be Connected - Introduction to Email

 Microsoft have a range of apps that might be available for you to use at work to complete specific tasks.
 Explore the following links to find out more about these and what they can be used for: